renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- Contact (Carl Sagan)
+> Good fun.
+Extremely realistic, it's very obvious (in a good way) that the author is an expert.
+Overall a really imaginative and well-founded first-contact story.
+I like VeGe a lot.
+A bit explainy / telling rather than showing / unrealistic dialogue, I guess because it started as a screenplay.
+The religion content is a little weak/strawmanny on both sides of the on-screen debate which I think is a shame (where are the deeply religious scientists and the historical-critical bible scholars?).
+- Edgar Allan Poe (POE! by Selected Shorts)
+> This guy is Good At Writing.
+I love that these particular recordings were performed in front of an audience - certainly the best way to perform poetry.
 - Rebecca (Daphne du Maurier)
 > Excellent.
 Beautiful writing in the interpersonal bits, and really atmospheric when describing Manderley.
 Really masterful actually, everything from the whether to nuances in the social interactions.
 In a weird way, I felt a lot of respect for Max in how he behaved during the events after the party onwards, especially with Favel.
 Mrs Danver's grief.
 "I find a little of my family goes a very long way."
 Ben breaks my heart.
 The blackface bit is unfortunate.
 - The Haunting of Hill House